The Beatgirls: Cultural significance

 Corporate-sponsored shows for employees are the main breadwinner for the group in New Zealand, but they're also popular draw cards for national events such as the Golden Shears.
 They appear at public and private venues, from local pubs, community centers, charity events, and retirement homes, to urban theaters and festivals.
 They have performed at Wellington's Circa Theatre since their inception, including, for example, the entire month of October in 2010.
-As Andrea Sanders, the group's co-founder, says, "We go from highbrow corporate dos to someone’s wedding in a small marquee; from the Martinborough Wine and Food Festival with a crowd of 10,000 people to the Eketāhuna firemen’s ball, where everyone was dancing in their socks.”
+As Sanders says, "We go from highbrow corporate dos to someone's wedding in a small marquee; from the Martinborough Wine and Food Festival with a crowd of 10,000 people to the Eketāhuna firemen's ball, where everyone was dancing in their socks."

 They are also familiar to New Zealand television audiences through their appearances on shows such as Good Morning and Dancing with the Stars.
 They have been profiled, interviewed, and featured on numerous other series about contemporary arts in New Zealand, e.g., Dream Jobs (2000), Wanda's Way (TVNZ, 2003), Big Night In (2003), Sunday (TVNZ, 2005), and Radio New Zealand Concert Programme's Upbeat (2017).
 They were also part of a live broadcast of an international comedy festival, The TV2 International LAUGH!
 Festival in 2002.

 The Beatgirls have toured internationally around Europe, Asia, and the United States, as well as many of the Pacific islands.
 They have represented New Zealand overseas at major international events, including parties sponsored by Sports Illustrated at the 2000 and 2004 Olympics in Australia and Greece, a fact that led Grant Buist's popular Wellington-based cartoon strip, Jitterati, to express relief, contrasting their public persona with that of a contemporary New Zealand artwork sent abroad to a prestigious international arts event.
 After one of their performances in Greece Katie Couric booked them for an appearance on The Today Show.

 The Beatgirls are based in Wellington, where the local newspaper has called them "as Wellington as the bucket fountain."
 In 2006 the Beatgirls were in competition with Weta Workshop for various regional and national awards (Richard Taylor won).
 Sanders, acting the part of a fantasy character named Diello in Peter Jackson's Heavenly Creatures (1994), got to play a love scene with Kate Winslet; in later years Jackson has hired the Beatgirls to entertain at parties.